egoist/haya/README.md

 ### Deploying a Static Site

-The output directory `dist` can be served as a static website, you can preview it locally using the `vei preview` command.
+The output directory `dist` can be served as a static website, you can preview it locally using the `haya preview` command.

 ## Roadmap

 - [ ] PostCSS / Tailwind support.
 - [ ] Vue / Svelte support.
 - [ ] SSR support, like the `ssrLoadModule` API from Vite.
-- [ ] Testing framework, like [Vitest](https://vitest.dev/) but for Vei.
+- [ ] Testing framework, like [Vitest](https://vitest.dev/) but for haya.

 ## Sponsors